r3fang/snATAC/README.md

 ##Introduction

-**scATAC** is a high-efficient in-house Bioinformatics pipeline for analyzing multiplex single-cell ATAC-seq data.
+**scATAC** is an in-house Bioinformatics pipeline for analyzing multiplex single-cell ATAC-seq data.

 ```
 $ scATAC